-The OKI Group has strengthened its system for thorough management of employee targets, based on the idea that setting high targets and putting them into practice promotes personal growth.
-The target items are set taking into account the Action Principles in order to ensure that employees always carry out their work while being mindful of the Principles.
-Furthermore, we have established a system of quarterly one-on-one meetings in which superiors check the progress of their team members' activities toward the targets set at the beginning of the fiscal year.
-In fiscal year 2021, we introduced a system to centrally manage target setting and performance so that superiors can provide timely support for managing the targets.
+The OKI Group thoroughly manages employee targets, based on the idea that setting high targets and implementing actions promotes personal growth.
+Furthermore, the target items are set taking into account the Action Principles in order to ensure that employees always carry out their work while being mindful of the Principles.
+OKI follows the steps outlined in the figure to appropriately break down organizational targets into individual targets and establish clear individual goals.

 Superiors hold meetings with their team members to provide feedback on their evaluation results.
 The objective is to make the evaluations more convincing, such that they lead to employees' understanding of their evaluation-based treatment, further growth of employees through knowing their strengths and weaknesses, and improvement of organizational management through mutual understanding between superiors and team members.
 In addition, we conduct a survey once a year to check the status of the meetings to make continuous improvements.